What to Expect After a Breast Biopsy

-What happens after your breast biopsy will depend on what type of biopsy you had and the type of anesthesia used.
-If general anesthesia was used, you’ll be taken to a recovery room and watched closely.
-Once they’ve determined that your blood pressure, pulse, and breathing are stable and you’re alert, you’ll be taken to your hospital room, or you may be able to go home.
-If your biopsy was done on an outpatient basis, you should make arrangements to have someone drive you home.
+What happens after your breast biopsy will depend on what type of procedure you had and the type of anesthesia received.
+If general anesthesia is used, you’ll be taken to a recovery room and watched closely.
+Once your care team determines that your blood pressure, pulse, and breathing are stable and you’re alert, they’ll take you to your hospital room, or you may be able to go home.
+If your biopsy is done on an outpatient basis, you should plan to have someone drive you home.

-If you had local anesthesia, you’ll be able to go home after you’ve completed the recovery period.
+If you have local anesthesia, you can go home after you’ve completed the recovery period.

-If you have strips of tape on your incision, leave the tape on for a week or until it falls off.
-To care for your incision, wash the area daily with warm, soapy water, and gently pat it dry.
+If you have tape strips on your incision, leave it on for a week or until it falls off.
+To care for your incision, wash the area daily with warm, soapy water and gently pat it dry.
 Don’t use hydrogen peroxide or alcohol, which can delay healing.
 If your incision weeps or is rubbing against your clothing, you can cover the area with a gauze bandage, which should be changed daily.
-Keep the area clean and dry.
+Keep the site clean and dry.

 Medication

 Your doctor will let you know if and when you can resume taking your medications.
-You’ll also be given instructions about taking any new medications.
+You’ll also be given instructions about taking any new medicines.

 - Jogging